University of Toronto Profile

 Clubs and Societies

-Ulife is U of T’s one-stop website that lists a large, diverse directory of student clubs, organizations, activities, and opportunities on all three campuses.
+Ulife is U of T’s one-stop website that lists a large, diverse directory of student clubs, organizations, activities and opportunities on all 3 campuses.
 The thousands of entries include film appreciation clubs, debating societies, sports teams, social activism, drop-in classes and research opportunities and awards.

 Indigenous Learners’ Clubs

-The Natives Students Association (NSA) creates social and cultural networks of students through feasts, social gatherings, conferences, and other cultural events.
+The Indigenous Students Association creates social and cultural networks of students through feasts, social gatherings, conferences and other cultural events.
 It also supports events run by other student organizations in U of T and in broader Canadian communities.
 Additionally, the NSA Council leaders are advocates on behalf of Indigenous issues in Canada.

-The Indigenous Law Students’ Association at the Faculty of Law is an active circle of students from many different Aboriginal cultures.
+The Indigenous Law Students’ Association at the Faculty of Law is an active circle of students from many different Indigenous cultures.
 The association provides social support for Indigenous law students.
 It also promotes awareness about Indigenous issues and procures funding for special professional and educational opportunities.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 Members may also organize your Orientation Week and student clubs.
 At U of T, you are represented by campus-based student unions and divisional student societies.

 U of T is home to Varsity Blues sports that range from baseball to lacrosse.
 The Varsity Blues participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
-Get more information on varsity athletics at U of T that includes try-out dates.
+Find more information on varsity athletics at U of T that includes try-out dates.

 Recreation and Intramurals

-U of T offers recreational sports and leagues regardless of your skill level.
+U of T offers recreational sports and leagues that you can participate in regardless of your skill level.
 Recreational sports include basketball, flag football and hockey.
 Joining a team is a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.

 If you have a disability that requires academic accommodation and support, Accessibility Services is available on each campus for help.
 It is important that you reach out to the office as soon as possible to ensure the appropriate supports are in place for you at the beginning of the school year.